yashawanthgb/Exctracting_Fields-from-invoices/README.md

 ### Tools and Libraries Used

 1. **PDF Processing**
+   - PyMuPDF: Extract text and metadata from PDFs.
-   - PyPDF2: For PDF manipulation and text extraction
+   - pdfplumber: For digital PDF text extraction
    - pdf2image: For converting PDFs to images
-   - Rationale: Industry-standard libraries with robust error handling
+   - PyPDF2: For PDF manipulation

 2. **OCR Processing**
    - Tesseract OCR (pytesseract): For optical character recognition
    - OpenCV: For image preprocessing
-   - Rationale: Tesseract provides high accuracy and supports multiple languages
+   - Pillow: For image handling

-3. **Text Processing**
+3. **AI and Text Processing**
+   - Google Gemini AI: For intelligent field extraction
    - spaCy: For natural language processing
-   - scikit-learn: For text classification and validation
+   - scikit-learn: For text classification

-   - Rationale: Advanced NLP capabilities for context-aware extraction
+4. **Web Interface**
+   - Streamlit: For the web application interface
+   - pandas: For data manipulation and CSV handling

-4. **Development Tools**
+5. **Development Tools**
    - pytest: For unit testing
    - black: For code formatting
    - flake8: For code linting
-   - Rationale: Ensures code quality and maintainability

 ## Setup and Installation

 1. **Prerequisites**
    - Python 3.8 or higher
    - Tesseract OCR installed on your system
+   - Google API key for Gemini AI
    - Virtual environment (recommended)

 2. **Installation Steps**